 Pitlochry and Moulin Heritage Centre is located in the old Moulin Kirk, situated in the conservation village of Moulin, near Pitlochry.
 After the church closed for worship in 1989, it was purchased from the Church of Scotland and has since been transformed into a Heritage Centre telling the fascinating story of this wonderful part of Highland Perthshire.
 Staffed by volunteers, it is open May to October and displays local archives of the Moulin & Pitlochry History Circle, together with a selection of photographs and memorabilia of Pitlochry Past and Present.
 In the Kirkyard, adjacent to the Centre is a Crusaders Grave that dates back to the 12th century.
 The flat grave stone has a claymore carved on it and is believed to be the final resting place of some long forgotten lord from the Black Castle at Moulin.

-The museum, established in 1969 by the Duke of Atholl, was the first purpose-built clan museum in Scotland and is dedicated to the clan which bears its name.
+The museum by the House of Bruar, near Blair Atholl, was established in 1969 by the Duke of Atholl.
+It was the first purpose-built clan museum in Scotland and is dedicated to the clan which bears its name.
 The name Donnachaidh means “children of Duncan” and the museum displays a variety of artefacts relating to the history of the clan including the mystical Stone of the Standard or Clan na Bratach.